Jabberwockey/homepage/content/en/post/traversal.md

 Is this already closed for modification?

 Not quite.
-There is something still missing.
+Something is still missing.

 In every graph search, you need to be careful to make sure that you do not run into circles.
 And if you are looking for your next chess move, you